iftikhar8/thesis/chapters/empirical/docs/empirical.md

 ### Aims / Hypothesis

+In this chapter our aims are to find if ontogeny and/or length can predict the vertical distribution of temperate reef fish off the coast of New South Wales.
+We will also examine if either ontogeny or length is affected by an eddy or coastal water.
+Our hypothesis is that both ontogeny and length with show downward trends of distribution.
+Also that the larvae of these families entrained in eddies will be both older (more postflexion larvae) and longer within the boundaries of the eddy (top 50 m).

 - Is ontogeny a predictor of depth for temperate reef fish?
 - Is length a predictor of depth for temperate reef fish?
 - Do these relationships change depending on the oceanographic feature?